rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 Perform the following steps to implement TDE:

-1. Obtain list of column/tables that need to be encrypted.
+1. Obtain a list of columns and tables that need to be encrypted.

-2. Create wallet folder at required location by running the following command:
+2. Create a wallet folder at the required location by running the following command:

         $ mkdir TDEWallet